zachmccabe/zachmccabe.github.io/ntk.md

 Updated: {% include print_update.html %} • Hi, friend.
 This page explains what what you need to know about how this website works.

-I *really* want this site to work for you: Even if you're on an old phone; Even when you're standing outside an airport waiting for the bus; Even when the library wi-fi is slow as hell.
-To that end, I've been choosey with my ingredients.
-You can read the recipe below.
+I *really* want this site to work for you: Even if you're on an old phone; Even if you're standing outside an airport waiting for the bus; Even if the library wi-fi is slow as hell.
+To that end, I've chosen my ingredients.
+Let me know how you like the recipe: <hello@zachmccabe.com>.